Nordix/keycloak-secrets-vault-provider/CONTRIBUTING.md

     - Generate certificates for internal communication between Keycloak and OpenBao.
     - Deploy Keycloak with the compiled JAR, configure two realms ("first" and "second") and create a user in the "second" realm for testing identity brokering with IdP secret using Vault SPI.
     - Deploy OpenBao, initialize and unseal, configure KV secrets engine, and create a roles and policies for Keycloak.

+    Note: If you make changes to the code, remember to rebuild the project using `./mvnw clean package -DskipTests` and restart Keycloak to pick up the changes by deleting the Keycloak pods `kubectl delete pods -l app=keycloak`.

+    Note: `-Dmaven.main.skip` and `-Dmaven.test.skip` are used to skip building the main and test code during this setup phase.
+    If you want to also build the code then add the Keycloak version profile you are working on, e.g. `./mvnw pre-integration-test -Pkeycloak-current -DmanageTestEnv=true`.

 2. Run tests